 Add Plants for a Spa Feel

 A clever and inexpensive method to give your bathroom a spa-like atmosphere is to add plants.
 They not only brighten up otherwise dull décor and are aesthetically pleasing, but they are also good for the environment.
+I have quite a few low maintenance plants in my bathroom.
+They add a fine green texture to the bathroom and keep the space cooler.

 Almost any houseplant would look lovely in your bathroom, but most people prefer to display Devil’s Ivy (also known as the money plant) in glass jars.
 Because they don’t need a lot of water or sunlight to survive, succulents are a great addition.